Aliases for ICK Gene

 GeneCards Summary for ICK Gene

-ICK (Intestinal Cell (MAK-Like) Kinase) is a Protein Coding gene.
-Diseases associated with ICK include endocrine-cerebroosteodysplasia.
-GO annotations related to this gene include protein serine/threonine kinase activity and cyclin-dependent protein serine/threonine kinase activity.
-An important paralog of this gene is MOK.
+ICK (Intestinal Cell Kinase) is a Protein Coding gene.
+Diseases associated with ICK include Endocrine-Cerebroosteodysplasia and Epilepsy, Juvenile Myoclonic 10.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAK.

 UniProtKB/Swiss-Prot for ICK Gene